Only five lots remaining! Don’t miss out – register today.

 - Lot 9: The Mills – 4 bedrooms, 2,901 sq. ft., corner unit

-The development is set in the middle of an established residential community and the six remaining homes will have some of those existing home owners as neighbours.
+The development is set in the middle of an established residential community and the five remaining lots will have some of those existing home owners as neighbours.

 Limited Edition in Oak Ridges is set in a well-established part of the Oak Ridges community in the north of Richmond Hill.
 Some of the homes in the neighbourhood date from the time that Oak Ridges was a small rural community.
 Since then the community has grown and the large lots, open spaces and big homes have given it a luxury appeal.
 The neighbourhood boasts two elementary schools and the the P.A.C.E Academy for Gifted Children, plus a pleasant park with a playground, splash pad and sports fields, making it ideal for young and growing families.
 It is also somewhat smaller than other Richmond Hill neighbourhoods because of the large conservation area to the south.
 This has the added benefit of providing plenty of space for recreational activities and walking, running or cycling along the Oak Ridges Trail, which stretches past nearby Bond Lake and reaches a large wooded area on the eastern side of Bayview Avenue just next to the popular Wilcox Lake.